GeoMarek/PG_ComputerArchitecture/README.md

 PL: Program float root_mean_square(float a, float b, float c) służy od obliczania średniej kwadratowej z trzech liczb podanych jako argument.

 EN: The float root_mean_square(float a, float b, float c) program is used to calculate the rms average of the three numbers given as an argument.

+## Program 13

+PL: Pogram float float_by_float(float a, float b) zwraca wynik przemnożenia przez siebie argumentów.
+W funkcji nie skorzystano z instrukcji koprocesora.

+EN: The float_by_float(float a, float b) programme returns the result of its argument multiplication.
+The function does not use a coprocessor instruction.